Clare wonders if the height of the toilet paper tube or the distance around the tube is greater.

 Find the Missing Distance.

-Here are five circles.
+Here below are five circles.
 One measurement for each circle is given in the table.

 Explore a Circle to Find the Value of Pie.